Last Updated on

 If you don’t sign up for Medicare Advantage during your ICEP, you can enroll in a Medicare Advantage plan during the Annual Election Period.
 It runs from October 15 to December 7 each year.
 You can add, switch, or drop Medicare Advantage plans during the Annual Election Period; your new coverage will start on January 1 of the following year.

 Medicare has special provisions to help you deal with certain situations.
 Some examples of these situations include moving to a new address, losing your current health coverage, qualifying for a different type of coverage, and experiencing changes in your current plan that affect your health benefits.
 You can switch health plans during Special Enrollment Periods if your situation qualifies you to do so.

 Arizona Medicare Advantage beneficiaries who decide to opt out of Medicare Advantage and switch back to Original Medicare, Part A and Part B, can do so during the Medicare Advantage Disenrollment Period, which lasts from January 1 to February 14 each year.
-The only other change you can make at this time is to add a stand-alone Medicare Prescription Drug Plan.
+The only other change you can make at this time is to add a stand-alone Medicare Part D Prescription Drug Plan.

-If you choose to enroll in a Medicare Advantage plan, you have to stay enrolled in Original Medicare and continue paying your Medicare Part B premium to keep lose your Medicare coverage.
+If you choose to enroll in a Medicare Advantage plan, you have to stay enrolled in Original Medicare and continue paying your Medicare Part B premium to keep your Medicare coverage.